kodethon/Docs/source/problems/overview.rst

     The hidden snapshots folder is where all submissions are stored.

 - submission/
-    The test folder can optionally contain a test submission that can be used to test grading.
+    The test folder can optionally contain a test submission that can be used to test scoring.

 - .submissions/
     The hidden submissions folder is where the latest submission will be stored.